 Note: Ants have pincer-like jaws and can bite, although most do not.
 A few species are very aggressive and will inflict a painful sting.
 Here’s how to get rid of ants without harming your family, pets or the environment.

-Ant Control: Like all pests, ants require food and water to survive; by eliminating these basic necessities you can greatly reduce their numbers.
+Like all pests, ants require food and water to survive; by eliminating these basic necessities you can greatly reduce their numbers.
 Store food and organic wastes in sealed containers, clean up all kitchen surfaces, and empty trash daily.
-Caulk cracks and crevices around foundations and apply botanical insecticides to door and window jams to prevent entry from outside.
+Caulk cracks and crevices around foundations and apply organic insecticides to door and window jams to prevent entry from outside.
 Where pipes and electrical wires enter the house spread Tanglefoot Pest Barrier to keep crawling pests out.
-Boric acid, diatomaceous earth and Orange Guard are all terrific least-toxic alternatives to conventional ant poisons.
+Boric acid, Safer Ant & Crawling Insect Killer, and Orange Guard are all terrific least-toxic alternatives to conventional poisons.

 Tip: The best way to keep ants from coming indoors is to locate the mound and destroy the colony.
 While this is not always an easy task, sometimes a chunk of jelly placed where ants are found will help.
 As the workers are attracted to the food source, pay close attention as they carry it back to their nest.
-Botanical insecticides applied as a soil drench will destroy existing mounds.
+Set pre-filled outdoor bait stations where you find ant mounds or their trails.
+Botanical insecticides applied directly to the soil will also destroy existing mounds.